Dean of Students

 - Sexual harassment, sexual violence, and stalking (Title IX concerns)

-- Student concerns and grievances regarding faculty, staff, and other students
+- Student concerns and grievances regarding the College, faculty, staff, and other students

 - Understanding student rights and responsibilities